DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Picture

-4. Pinocchio: 60 minute: withheld ballet musical after Carlo Collodi (photo to the right): 22#s for S & Bb (or three high & three low voices); dancers, narrator, flute & guitar.
+60 minute ballet musical after Carlo Collodi (photo to the right): 22#s for one high and one low voice (or three high & three low voices); dancers, narrator, flute & guitar.
 Some numbers available with piano.
-Commissioned and premiered by The North Shore Civic Ballet and The Putnam Court Players: Mary Saunders, S, Kristin Webb, flute, ad Russell Southcott, guitar,with the composer, Bb.
-Choreographed by Florence Whipple, Jimmy Ray as Pinocchio; (withheld and lost) narrations by Florence Whipple and Kristin Webb.
-Cablecast on The Boston Neighborhood Netork (BNN-TV).
-Narrations, under revision.
-Please see IV/V/1.
-1883 illustration of Pinocchio by Enrico Mazzanti.
+Narrations by Florence Whipple & Kristin Webb.
+Commissioned by, dedicated to, and premiered by The North Shore Civic Ballet and The Putnam Court Players: Mary Saunders, S, as Pinocchio, The Blue Fairy & The Cat; Kristin Webb, flute, and Russell Southcott, guitar, with the composer, B, as Geppetto,

 Picture